meganga/portfolio_using_bootstrap/README.md

 #  Creating a Portfolio using Bootstrap.

-I created this bootstrap as a learning practice for Bootstrap.
+I created this project as a learning practice for Bootstrap.

 ## Technologies Used: